Diana Anaid

-Diana Anaid (born Newcastle, 8 April 1976) is the performance name of Diana Gosper, an Australian alternative rock singer-songwriter.
+Diana Anaid (born 8 April 1976) is the performance name of Diana Gosper, an Australian alternative rock singer-songwriter.
 From 1997 to 2003 she used the moniker, Diana ah Naid.
 Anaid has issued five studio albums, Diana ah Naid (8 April 1997, her 21st birthday), I Don't Think I'm Pregnant (September 1999), Beautiful Obscene (20 April 2004) Diana Anaid (2010) and My Queen (2017).
 2007 also saw the release of Diana Anaid's first live album "Live At Bush Theatre" which was recorded in her home town of Nimbin, NSW.

-Her debut single, "I Go Off" (June 1997), peaked at No. 35 on the ARIA Singles Chart and soon became a fan favourite, having been given high rotation on TripleJ Radio.
+Her self produced debut single, "I Go Off" (June 1997), peaked at No. 35 on the ARIA Singles Chart and soon became a fan favourite, having been given high rotation on TripleJ Radio.
 Another single, "Last Thing" (2004), reached the Top 40 Tracks on Billboard's component chart.
+Anaid was invited—after her first single was released—to perform live and solo on acoustic guitar to open the 1998 ARIA Awards ceremony, a rare honour for an emerging artist.

 Early life

 Diana Anaid was born as Diana Gosper, in Newcastle, on 8 April 1976.
 Her mother died when Anaid was one year old.
 With her father and two older brothers, she "lived the archetypal hippie commune life, travelling around the northern part of the state".
 Anaid later recalled "my dad was travelling around the country trying to escape from his inner demons...
 It was a gypsy lifestyle and it was quite poor."
-She had "a long childhood involving children's homes, foster parents, charity organisations, food vouchers and freaks – often on the run from authority but with nowhere to go."
+She had "a long childhood involving children's homes, foster parents, charity organisations, food vouchers and freaks—often on the run from authority but with nowhere to go."

-By the age of 15 Anaid had settled in the Lismore-Nimbin area, with her two brothers – their father had moved on.
+By the age of 15 Anaid had settled in the Lismore-Nimbin area, with her two siblings—their father had moved on.
 She turned to music, "I picked up the guitar... and taught myself how to play"; and performed in "folk / blues clubs and cafes of the region".
 Anaid undertook a year of education in Canberra, and with her then-partner, returned to Lismore.
 At the age of 16 Anaid had a son, Stone, and, for three years, she dropped out of the music industry to look after him.
 She used the moniker, Diana ah Naid, as an almost palindrome, "a reverse of her first name – except she added the letter 'H'" The 'H' was added for numerological effect, as it "represents the number '8' which signifies 'power' and 'forcefulness' and 'infinity'."